sphinx-doc/sphinx/doc/ext/autodoc.rst

      .. versionadded:: 0.4

-   * The :dir:`autoclass` and :dir:`autoexception` directives also support a
+   * The :dir:`automodule`, :dir:`autoclass` and :dir:`autoexception` directives
-     flag option called ``show-inheritance``.
-When given, a list of base classes will be inserted just below the class signature.
+     also support a flag option called ``show-inheritance``.
+When given, a list of base classes will be inserted just below the class signature (when used with :dir:`automodule`, this will be inserted for every class that is documented in the module).

      .. versionadded:: 0.4